Fortran: FORTRAN IV

 IBM began development of FORTRAN IV in 1961 as a result of customer demands.
 FORTRAN IV removed the machine-dependent features of FORTRAN II (such as READ INPUT TAPE), while adding new features such as a LOGICAL data type, logical Boolean expressions, and the logical IF statement as an alternative to the arithmetic IF statement.
 Type declarations were added, along with an IMPLICIT statement to override earlier conventions that variables are INTEGER if their name begins with I, J, K, L, M, or N; and REAL otherwise.

-FORTRAN IV was eventually released in 1962, first for the IBM 7030 ("Stretch") computer, followed by versions for the IBM 7090, IBM 7094, and later for the IBM 1401 in 1966.
+FORTRAN IV was eventually released in 1962, first for the IBM 7030 ("Stretch") computer, followed by versions for the IBM 7090/7094 in 1963 and later for the IBM 1401 in 1966.

 By 1965, FORTRAN IV was supposed to be compliant with the standard being developed by the American Standards Association X3.4.3 FORTRAN Working Group.

 Between 1966 and 1968, IBM offered several FORTRAN IV compilers for its System/360, each named by letters that indicated the minimum amount of memory the compiler needed to run.

 The letters (F, G, H) matched the codes used with System/360 model numbers to indicate memory size, each letter increment being a factor of two larger: